-The Charter School's funds are held by UT in UT's depository bank.
-On a monthly basis, UT provides the Charter School with a statement of accounts showing all fund activities for the month and ending month balances which is then reconciled to the accounts of the Charter School.
-Such deposits are insured and collateralized along with other UT funds with UT's collateralization agreements with its depository bank.
+On a monthly basis, UT provides the Charter School with a statement of accounts showing all fund activities for the month and ending monthly balances which is then reconciled to the accounts of the Charter School.
+Such deposits are insured or collateralized with securities held by UT in UT's name.
+The Charter School does not maintain investments of any kind outside the operating bank account since funds available are retained by UT, therefore, the only interest accruing to the Charter School is from the operating bank account.